 Waste & Packaging

-In FY2020, we pledged to accelerate our global waste performance and announced clear targets and a formal commitment to make significant and sustainable progress by 2025.
+In FY20, we pledged to accelerate our global waste performance and made a formal commitment to make significant and sustainable progress by 2025.

-- Ensure 100% of our packaging is reusable, recyclable or compostable.
+- Ensuring 100% of our packaging is reusable, recyclable or compostable.

-- Ensure our packaging includes at least 15% of recycled or renewable content.
+- Ensuring our packaging includes at least 15% of recycled or renewable content.

 Operational and Food Waste

-In FY21, our divisions focused on building our baseline and developing roadmaps to achieve our 2025 targets, which draw on the circular economy and New Plastics Economy principles.
-We also set up an internal Sustainable Packaging Group to accelerate our progress and ensure we leverage our global capabilities.
-In addition, we joined the Sustainable Packaging Coalition which brings together businesses, educational institutions, and government agencies to collectively advance the business case for more sustainable packaging.
+To keep us accountable, we have an internal Sustainable Packaging Group in place to accelerate our progress and ensure we leverage our global capabilities.
+We also joined the Sustainable Packaging Coalition®, which brings together businesses, educational institutions, and government agencies to collectively advance the business case for more sustainable packaging.

-Our FY21 initiatives included the launch of a partnership between our Cathedral City brand and TerraCycle® in the UK as well as the redesign of our Treasure Cave and Frigo packaging in the USA – helping us save more than 270,000 kilos of cardboard every year.
-You can read about the Cathedral City case study here.
+- In our Dairy Division (UK), we launched a partnership between our Cathedral City brand and TerraCycle® in the UK and redesigned our Treasure Cave and Frigo packaging in the USA – resulting in a savings of more than 270,000 kilos of cardboard each year.
+You can read more about it here.